 - Bitcoin transactions are visible too

-Let’s see what things your ISP can see if your traffic is unencrypted.
+Let’s see what your ISP can see if your traffic is unencrypted.
 Also, find a solution for your concerned exposed data.

-Why Your ISP Tracking You?
+Why is your ISP Tracking You

 There could be two main reasons for ISP tracking your browsing history.